 (6) The provisions of sections 8, 9 and 10 apply with such modifications as circumstances require, to an Appointments Committee as though it were the Trust, but a written request of not less than 3 members shall be required to call a meeting of The Appointments Committee under section 10.

-(7) One of the members of an Appointments Committee shall be appointed the Vice Chairman thereof by those members from time to time.
+(7) One of the members of an Appointments Committee shall be appointed the vice chairman thereof by those members from time to time.

 (7a) Subsections (2) to (7) do not apply to a teaching hospital if —